5 SP workers arrested for indecent sloganeering against UP minister | Law-Order

 Meanwhile, Tiwari had alleged that the SP workers had abused his mother and sister.

-Reacting to the charges leveled against him, Ambika Chaudhary said, ''Tiwari had hurled expletives at my family members, but I did not say anything.
+Reacting to the charges levelled against him, Ambika Chaudhary said, ''Tiwari had hurled expletives at my family members, but I did not say anything.
 Yesterday, after the elections, we came back home directly from the collectorate.
-My son Anand also reached home in police protection, and no victory procession was taken out by us.''
-He said SP leaders were framed in a fake case to defame the party.
+My son Anand also reached home with police protection, and no victory procession was taken out by us.''
+He claimed SP leaders and workers were framed in a fake case to defame the party.

+Speaking to reporters in Lucknow on Monday, Tiwari said, ''This type of incident had never occurred in the history of Ballia.
+When I had won the 2012 Assembly elections in the midst of a Samajwadi Party wave, I neither celebrated nor did I use any foul words.''
+Tiwari stressed that there was no place for criminals and mafia in the government of Yogi Adityanath and Ambika Chaudhary and Narad Rai were perturbed by his entrance into Ballia's political scene.

+''Why are expletives hurled at my mother, sister and daughters?''
+Tiwari said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)